tarwn/lessthandot-hugo/blogs/content/posts/2012-03-31-you-don-t-need-to.md

 ---
-title: You don’t need to shrink a database to get a smaller backup
+title: You don't need to shrink a database to get a smaller backup
 author: SQLDenis
 type: post
 date: 2012-03-31T16:23:00+00:00